nycmeshnet/nycmesh.net/content/blog/how.md

 **Tall structures**

 Tall structures are the fastest way to expand your network.
-There are a few different types in a city and you need to try them all- housing association buildings, skyscrapers, [churches](/leaflet/church.pdf), schools, libraries, existing antenna masts and building coops.
+There are a few different types in a city and you need to try them all- housing association buildings, skyscrapers, [churches](https://docs.nycmesh.net/organization/outreach/church.pdf), schools, libraries, existing antenna masts and building coops.
 Make specific [presentations and handouts](/leaflet/) for different types of structures.

 **Supernodes**

-Plan your first major gigabit install at an data center or tower.
+Plan your first major gigabit install at a data center or tower.
 This will have sector antennas (P2MP) and point to point.
 You may need a network engineer to help in their spare time.
 An IXP connection at a data center requires a network engineer familiar with BGP.

 A sector antenna is basically a Wireless ISP (WISP) tower so WISP expertise is needed.
 The best online forum is the [Ubiquiti community](https://community.ubnt.com/), and the best organization in America is [WISPA](http://www.wispa.org/).
 The sector antennas can be a gateway and also bridge your mesh network and reduce the amount of hops.
 Try to not to be more than three hops from a gateway.
 Every hop halves the bandwidth and adds ~15ms of latency.